-“What marriage has done for me is hold up a mirror to my sin.
-It forces me to face myself honestly and consider my character flaws, selfishness, and anti-Christian attitudes, encouraging me to be sanctified [set apart for God’s use] and cleansed, and to grow in godliness.”
-(Gary Thomas) Marriage can be seen as a spiritual mirror.
+“What marriage has done for me is hold up a spiritual mirror to my sin.
+It forces me to face myself honestly and consider my character flaws, selfishness, and anti-Christian attitudes.
+It encourages me to be sanctified [set apart for God’s use] and cleansed, and to grow in godliness.”
+(Gary Thomas)

 “Being so close to someone —which marriage necessitates —may be the greatest spiritual challenge in the world.
 There is no ‘resting,” because I am under virtual 24-hour surveillance.
 Not that my wife Lisa makes it seem like that —it’s just that I’m aware of it.